Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 ## comment_tweet test case

+The `comment_tweet` walker enables a `Profile` to comment on a `Tweet` by creating a `Comment` node, linking it to the profile, and ensuring unrestricted interaction.
+The walker then reports the created comment, allowing profile engagement with tweets.

-The `test comment_tweet` verifies the ability to comment on a tweet.
-It begins by checking whether there is any tweet with content similar to `'test_like'`.
+To test `comment_tweet` ,we have to begin with checking whether there is any tweet with content similar to `'test_like'`.
 If such a tweet exists, it proceeds to visit it.
 To test the `comment_tweet` functionality, the function spawns a `comment_tweet` node on the `tweet` node and filters the `comment` node connected to the tweet.
 Finally, it verifies whether the content of the comment matches the expected value, confirming that the comment was successfully added to the tweet.

 filter tweet's content : ``tweet = [root --> (`?Profile) --> (`?Tweet)](?content == "test_like")[0];``
-spawn walker : `tweet spawn comment_tweet();`
+spawn comment_tweet walker on tweet_node : `tweet spawn comment_tweet();`
 filter commnet : ``comment = [tweet --> (`?Comment)][0];``
 check comment correctly added or not : `check comment.content == "test_comment";`